-- Reduced groundwater use - Increased groundwater recharge - Improved baseflows in rivers and streams - Transition of land to less water intensive, regenerative uses while maintaining natural and working lands - Creation and/or restoration of wildlife and pollinator habitat and/or migratory resources - Protection of cultural resources - Improved water quality - Land use agreements to accomplish prioritized opportunities - Quantified achievement of multiple benefits of the program - Incorporated participation from multiple partners, collaborators, and funding sources - Replicability and scalability - Integrated benefits to disadvantaged communities and tribes - Increased community outreach, involvement, and education - Increased regional workforce development opportunities and support of local business - Diversified economic opportunities.
+- Reduced groundwater use - Increased groundwater recharge - Improved baseflows in rivers and streams - Transition of land to less water intensive, regenerative uses while maintaining natural and working lands - Creation and/or restoration of wildlife and pollinator habitat and/or migratory resources - Protection of cultural resources - Improved water quality - Increased access to nature - Land use agreements to accomplish prioritized opportunities - Quantified achievement of multiple benefits of the program - Incorporated participation from multiple partners, collaborators, and funding sources - Replicability and scalability - Integrated benefits to disadvantaged communities and tribes - Increased community outreach, involvement, and education - Increased regional workforce development opportunities and support of local business - Diversified economic opportunities.

 Funding for project implementation will only be released upon Department review of individual projects and confirmation that said projects are consistent with the goals of the program.

-On a case-by-case basis, the Department may approve use of funds to implement projects hydrogeologically connected to a critically overdrafted groundwater basin or high or medium priority basin subject to an emergency drought declaration if that project will:
+On a case-by-case basis, the Department may approve use of funds to implement projects outside of an eligible groundwater basin if that project can be shown to:

-- 1) Reduce groundwater use in the hydrogeologically connected groundwater basin, - 2) Improve groundwater supply in the hydrogeologically connected groundwater basin, or - 3) Improve baseflows in rivers and streams in the hydrogeologically connected groundwater basin.
+- 1) Reduce groundwater use in an eligible groundwater basin interconnected with surface water, - 2) Improve groundwater supply in an eligible groundwater basin interconnected with surface water , or - 3) Improve baseflows in rivers and streams in an eligible groundwater basin.

-For the Department to consider such projects for funding, the GSA responsible for the groundwater basin must provide a letter attesting to the benefits the project would provide to the groundwater basin.
+For the Department to consider such projects for funding, the GSA responsible for the eligible groundwater basin must provide a letter attesting to the benefits the project would provide to the eligible groundwater basin.